 - Excessive moisture deposits on walls, windows, and other cold surfaces.

-- Small volume of water leaking from the flue pipe or vent.
+- The small volume of water leaking from the flue pipe or vent.

 - Rust on vent or flue pipes.